 Students will still learn what's known as the standard algorithm, the way that their parents learned to multiply, divide, add, and subtract.
 But they'll also learn other methods that try to make the underpinnings of the standard method more obvious.

 One example is subtraction with a number line.
-This went viral after a father posted his child's confusing homework assignment with his critique:
+This went viral this spring after a father posted his child's confusing homework assignment with his critique:

 The idea behind using a number line for subtraction is that students get a visual representation of what subtraction is: figuring out the "distance" between two numbers.